RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     including the rlcheck installation verification.

     {{% note %}}
-    To install RS without answering the installation questions, you can:
+To install RS without answering the installation questions, either:

 - Run `./install.sh -y` to answer yes to all of the questions.
 - Use an [answer file](#installation-answer-file) to answer the installation questions.
     {{% /note %}}

     After RS is successfully installed, the IP address of the RS web UI is shown: